suriyadeepan/suriyadeepan.github.io/unpublished/mle-linear.markdown

 </iframe>

 That was fun to watch but how is this relevant to linear regression or machine learning?
-The data points in the training set, do not accurately represent the original data generating distribution/process.
+The data points in the training set, do not accurately represent the original data generating distribution or process.
 Hence we consider the process stochastic and build our model to accomodate a certain level of uncertainty.
 Every data point can be considered a random variable sampled from the data generating distribution which we assume to be gaussian.
+By that logic, learning or training is basically recreating the original distribution, that generated the training data.

 The gaussian distribution is a means to measure the uncertainty of a variable that is continuous between $$ -\infty $$ and $$ +\infty $$.
 The distribution is centered at mean, $$ \mu $$.
 The width depends on the parameter $$ \sigma $$, the standard deviation (variance, $$ \sigma^{2} $$).
 Naturally, area under the curve equals 1.